fivetran/api_framework/examples/pipelines/EHI/EHI_at_scale/EHI_at_scale_readme.md

 ## Connector overview

 This enhanced connector is specifically designed to handle massive healthcare datasets (like EHR system data, for example Epic Caboodle) with intelligent table size categorization and adaptive processing strategies.
-It can handle 1+ billion row tables without timeouts or hangs, prevents memory overflow on large datasets, has automati deadlock detection and timeout recovery, and provides visibility into your syncs' progress and status.

 ### How it works
 The connector uses the following strategies to sync large datasets efficiently: